willis7/golossary/README.md

 ## Credits

-Golossary uses a number of open source projects to work properly:
+Golossary uses a number of open source projects to work:

 * [Gorilla] - Provides an implementation for the WebSocket protocol defined in RFC 6455.
 * [Viper] - Complete configuration solution for go applications including 12 factor apps.